 Poster design for the “Viva La Vida” exhibit

-This very complex to print poster (It uses 4 printing techniques!) is the fourth of the series “Viva La Vida” designed by Mauricio Reyes for the Frida Kahlo museum in Mexico City.
+This fun and colorful poster is the third designed by Mauricio Reyes for the “Viva La Vida” exhibit at the Frida Kahlo museum in Mexico City.

 The Casa Azul (Blue House) is located in one of the oldest and most beautiful neighborhoods in Mexico City, the Blue House was made into a museum in 1958, four years after the death of the painter.
 Today it is one of the most popular museums in the Mexican capital.